 Agency: M&C Saatchi (Sweden)

 This campaign for the Stockholm Art Week brought the city’s art scene to life through an Augmented Reality app that allowed everyone to submit their work and have it displayed in the official catalog.
-Users just had to scan the Stockholm Art Week symbols to view the surprise artwork on their phone.
+Users just had to scan the Stockholm Art Week symbols to view the surprise artwork on their phones.

 10. The Walking Dead Scary Shelter: Zombies Attack (2015)